hortonal/Schnapsen/README.md

 A python implementation of the classic Austrian card game Schnapsen.

-This repo implements the game controller logic, a simple UI and some simple AI to play against.
+This repo implements the game controller logic, a number of bot/AI opponents and a simple UI to play against the bots.
+The real intention of the repo is to focus on opponent/AI methods (see "Building your own Player/Bot" below).
+The best opponent at present is the Monte Carlo Tree Search player.

 For more info on the game itself and the rules, see wikipedia: <https://en.wikipedia.org/wiki/Schnapsen>